enthdeesfrnlruhijakozh

 Khao San Road From “Milled Rice” Market to Backpacker Hub - thumbnail

-When most people think of Khao San Road, visions of neon signs, bustling hostels, budget bars, and throngs of backpackers immediately spring to mind.
-Yet the real story of Khao San Road goes much deeper, and further back, than its status as Southeast Asia’s iconic backpacker boulevard.
-The very name itself, “Khao San,” means “milled rice” in Thai, a nod to an earlier era when this neighborhood was Bangkok’s heartbeat for one of the world’s most important staple foods.
+Most people think of Khao San Road and see neon signs, bustling hostels, budget bars, and backpackers jostling for street food.
+The story of Khao San Road runs richer and deeper than its image as Southeast Asia’s backpacker boulevard.
+The name “Khao San” means “milled rice” in Thai, pointing to an era when this neighborhood drove Bangkok as a center for one of the world’s essential foods.

 Khao San Road’s Rice Market Roots